fetchai/carpark_agent/README.md

 You should now see the agent running.

 If you go back to your Mac or PC and go to the git hub repository for this project and look under resources/images there is an image of a car-park.
 Print this out and tape it to a wall and point the raspberry pi camera at it.
-Every few minutes, it will cpature in email and perform vehicle detection on the image.
-It should detect the cars in your picture.
+Every few minutes, it will capture in email and perform vehicle detection on the image.
+It should detect the cars in your picture (you might have to wait a few minutes to know that it has worked)

 If this all seems to work, power down your Raspberry pi, disconnect the power, keyboard, mouse and keyboard.